 Strain through a fine-mesh strainer into a glass bottle or jar with a tight-fitting lid.

 Store in a cool, dry place for up to 3 months.

-- Infusion times with hot peppers should only take minutes, not hours or days like milder infusions.
+- Infusion times with hot peppers should only take minutes, not days like milder infusions.
 It is very important to keep tasting it, or the spirit will be burned with heat and become undrinkable.
 This can happen quickly.